Fashion and design industry

 Facts and trends

-• Condensed value chain: many new agencies (PR/sales), production service providers, and even large online platforms have been added in recent years.
+- Dense value chain: New agencies (PR/sales), production service providers, and large online platforms strengthen the ecosystem.

-• A broad research network offers numerous possibilities for further development: Haute Innovation, IVAM, design Research lab (UdK), Textile Prototyping Lab, Fraunhofer IZM, Berlin Open Lab, VORN - disruptive materials institute
+- Strong research network: Haute Innovation, IVAM, design Research lab (UdK), Textile Prototyping Lab, Fraunhofer IZM, Berlin Open Lab, VORN - disruptive materials institute, TITV - Institute for Special Textiles and Flexible Materials